jedcn/notes-for-functional-javascript/README.md

 I made it an npm package to take advantage of dependency management and support `npm test` and `npm start`.

-There's no original work here, and so, I don't expect to publish it.
+There's no original or interesting work here, and so, I don't expect to publish it.

 But- if you're reading the book, and you'd like to `require` the functions in that you're reading about, you could create an NPM